IBMStreams/streamsx.documentation/docs/beamrunner/beamrunner-5a-objstor.md

   title: Limitations and known issues
 ---

-IBM® Streams Runner for Apache Beam can use the IBM® Object Storage for Bluemix service for I/O. The service can be accessed directly by using OpenStack Object Storage (Swift) API v1 calls.
-Using the Object Storage service is useful when you run Apache Beam 2.0 applications on the Streaming Analytics service on IBM Bluemix, where direct access to output files from Beam applications is difficult.
+IBM® Streams Runner for Apache Beam can use the IBM Object Storage for Bluemix service for I/O. The service can be accessed directly by using OpenStack Object Storage (Swift) API v1 calls.
+The Object Storage service is useful when you run Apache Beam 2.0 applications on the Streaming Analytics service on IBM Bluemix, where direct access to output files from Beam applications is difficult.

-This topic describes the `swift://` scheme and then shows how to set up Bluemix Object Storage Swift and use the scheme with one of the sample applications from Streams Runner.
-It assumes you have already set up and run other samples on the Streaming Analytics service on Bluemix.
+This topic describes the `swift://` scheme and then explains how to set up the Object Storage OpenStack Swift for Bluemix service and use the scheme with the `FileStreamSample` Beam application from Streams Runner.

 ## The `swift://` scheme

-The Bluemix Object Storage Swift service stores objects in containers.
+The Object Storage OpenStack Swift for Bluemix service stores objects in containers.
 For more information, see [Getting started with Object Storage](https://console.stage1.bluemix.net/docs/services/ObjectStorage/index.html).
 Beam I/O uses URIs to name files, and Streams Runner interprets the URI in the format <code>swift://_container_/_object_</code> to read and write to these objects.

-`The name Bluemix Object Storage Swift doesn't appear in the Cloud Object Storage options in the Catalog.
-Need to determine the proper name.???`
-`PaulG: The name keeps changing, it should be: Object Storage OpenStack Swift for Bluemix`

-The object storage `should this be upper case???` system doesn't allow the forward slash (/) character in the container name, but does allow it in the object name.
-Although the forward slash is not special to object storage, Streams Runner treats it as a directory separator in a logical path.
+The Object Storage system doesn't allow the forward slash (/) character in the container name, but does allow it in the object name.
+Although the forward slash is not special to Object Storage, Streams Runner treats it as a directory separator in a logical path.

-For example if a container named `MyContainer` contains objects named `top.txt` and `dir/nested.txt`, the object storage system shows these together in the list of objects in `MyContainer`.
+For example, if a container named `MyContainer` contains objects named `top.txt` and `dir/nested.txt`, the Object Storage system shows these objects together in the list of objects in `MyContainer`.
 In Beam, the URIs `swift://MyContainer/foo.txt` and `swift://MyContainer/dir/nested.txt` refer to these two objects, but Beam also considers `swift://MyContainer/dir/` to be a logical directory that contains a resource named `nested.txt`.
 "Glob" patterns for resources (for example, `swift://MyContainer/dir/\*`) are not supported.

 For more information about managing file systems and resources with Beam, see the [Beam I/O documentation](https://beam.apache.org/documentation/sdks/javadoc/2.0.0/org/apache/beam/sdk/io/package-summary.html).

-## Creating the Bluemix Object Storage Swift service
+## Creating the Object Storage OpenStack Swift for Bluemix service

-If you have not already done so, you must create the Bluemix Object Storage Swift service.
+If you have not already done so, you must create the Object Storage OpenStack Swift for Bluemix service.

 1. On the Bluemix [dashboard](https://console.bluemix.net/dashboard) main menu, click **Storage**.
 2. Click **Create Storage service**.
 3. Click **Cloud Object Storage**.
-4. Select **Bluemix Object Storage Swift**. `Doesn't exist.
-Should it be Object Storage OpenStack Swift for Bluemix???
-PaulG: yes`
+4. Select **Object Storage OpenStack Swift for Bluemix**.
   **Important**: The Cloud Object Storage – S3 service is not supported by the Streams Runner and does not work with this tutorial.
 5. Click **Create**.
 6. For this sample, change the Service name to `Object Storage Demo`.
 You can optionally change the region, organization, and space.